mrsimonsen/SimoGrader/Example Assignments/Unit06-objects/P10online_shopping_cart.py/README.md

 6. The ShoppingCart should have a remove_item() method that follows this pseudocode:
 	```
 	prompt for the name of the item to remove
+	set found variable to false
-	for every index in the range of the cartItems
+	for each item in cartItems
-		if the item's name at the current index matches the name we're searching for
+		if the item's name matches the name we're searching for
+			remove that items from cartItems
-			set a temp variable to that index
+			set found variable to true
-	if our temp variable has a value:
-		delete the cartItem at that location
-	otherwise
+			break the loop
+	if not found:
 		display "Item not found in cart.
 Nothing removed."
 	```
 7. The ShoppingCart should have a change_item() method that follows this pseudocode: